Ymabbas11/Ymabbas11/README.md

 # Welcome to My Portfolio Repository! 👋

 ## About Me
-I am a passionate and motivated Computing Science student at Thompson Rivers University, graduating in December 2024.
+I am a passionate and motivated Computing Science student at Thompson Rivers University, graduating in April 2025.
 With a strong foundation in programming, software development, and data analysis, I strive to solve real-world problems through innovative technology solutions.
 This repository showcases my skills and academic accomplishments.

 ---